 Dividend income received by a U.S. Holder with respect to ADSs or shares generally will be treated as foreign source income for foreign tax credit purposes.
 The limitation on foreign taxes eligible for credit is calculated separately with respect to specific classes of income.
-Distributions out of earnings and profits with respect to the ADSs or shares generally will be treated as "passive category"

-income (or, in the case of certain U.S. holders, "general category" income).
+Distributions out of earnings and profits with respect to the ADSs or shares generally will be treated as "passive category" income (or, in the case of certain U.S. holders, "general category" income).
 Subject to certain limitations, French income tax withheld in connection with any distribution with respect to the ADSs or shares may be claimed as a credit against the U.S. federal income tax liability of a U.S. holder if such U.S. holder elects for that year to credit all foreign income taxes.
-Alternatively, such French withholding tax may be taken as a deduction against taxable income.
-Foreign tax credits will not be allowed for withholding taxes imposed in respect of certain short-term or hedged positions in Securities and may not be allowed in respect of certain arrangements in which a U.S. holder's expected economic profit is insubstantial.
+Alternatively, such French withholding taxes imposed in respect of certain short-term or hedged positions in Securities and may not be allowed in respect of certain arrangements in which a U.S. holder's expected economic profit is insubstantial.
 The U.S. federal income tax rules governing the availability and computation of foreign tax credits are complex.
 U.S. holders should consult their own tax advisers concerning the implications of these rules in light of their particular circumstances.